No one wants bad relationship advice…

-When she came to us for coaching, Jane was very upset and questioning her whole marriage with John.
+When she came to us for coaching, Jane was very upset and questioned her whole marriage with John.

-She learned to slow down, focus her attention on really listening and ask a question with genuine curiosity like...
+She learned to slow down, focus her attention on really listening and ask a question with genuine curiosity like…

 When Jane did ask John that question in a calm, curious way, he was quiet for a few moments (and hard as it was, she allowed space for the silence).

-Then he told her that he works things out in his head before he speaks and he's never ready to respond when he thinks she needs him to–and he feels pressed against the wall.
+He also told her that he works problems out in his head before he speaks and he’s never ready to respond when he thinks she needs him to–and he feels pressed against the wall.